 The Forum was attended by over 80 people and the feedback demonstrated that many learned much from the presentations.
 The issue of acquiring more protected areas for our flora and fauna and the use of these areas by people wanting to visit them is considerably complex.
 Professor Hugh Possingham pointed out that to reach the target of 17% of protected area would mean Queensland managing an area the size of Italy or New Zealand.
 This is quite a challenge, but an essential one if we are to stop the alarming rate of species extinctions in Australia.
 Gecko will be working with the other conservation organisations to learn more so that our advocacy to increase the protected area is more effective.

 The power point presentations from the expert speakers will be uploaded to this website in the next couple of weeks so that you can refresh your knowledge from the Forum or see them for the first time.
-Professor Possingham spoke without a power point and we are in the process of collating notes taken of his presentation to upload to this website.
+Professor Possingham spoke without a power point , however his collated notes are presented here

 Power point presentations can be accessed here: